 Many developers assume that English is enough, but some of the most lucrative markets for mobile apps and games are not native English speaking.
 By targeting the right markets, developers will find that localization more than pays for itself.

-According to ITU statistics more than half of all mobile cellular subscriptions are in the Asia Pacific region right now and the fastest growth for smartphone adoption is in the developing world.
+According to Ericsson Mobility Report 2019, the highest growth of mobile subscriptions is in the Asia Pacific region right now and the highest mobile subscription penetration is in the Central and Eastern Europe (141%).

 Popular assumptions about where the profit is within saturated markets may also prove to be wrong.
-If we take a look at Distimo's report, How the Most Successful Apps Monetize Globally, we find some interesting variations in the average revenue per download (ARPD) for the top ten revenue-generating countries in Apple's App Store.
-Here's how it breaks down:
+If we take a look at App Annie’s mobile market report 2019, we find some interesting variations in the consumer spend for the top five revenue-generating countries in app stores globally.
+Here’s how it breaks down: